Our top pick for

 TTM: trailing 12 months

-There are currently 20.0 million H-and-R Block shares held short by investors – that's known as H-and-R Block's "short interest".
-This figure is 5.2% down from 21.1 million last month.
+There are currently 20.1 million H-and-R Block shares held short by investors – that's known as H-and-R Block's "short interest".
+This figure is 0.5% up from 20.0 million last month.

 There are a few different ways that this level of interest in shorting H-and-R Block shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against H-and-R Block.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against H-and-R Block.

 Find out more about how you can short H-and-R Block stock.